 One of my favorite pieces of street art in Oslo is pictured below.
 Something about the creepy skulls, lots of fire and,”We know your capitalistic paradise” stuck with me.
 I’ll always remember this piece.

 Once you are done wandering around the streets of Oslo, make your way over to Oslo station to take a 7 hour long train ride across the country to visit Bergen!
 This train ride is one of the most scenic journeys in the entire world.
-Unfortunately, our train ride was at night time so we weren’t able to see most of the views, but because everything was snow covered, it was reflective at night time so we still did get to see some beautiful snow covered mountains!
-Since it was winter and it was snow everywhere, my brother and I refer to this train ride as “The Polar Express”.
+Unfortunately, our train ride was at night so we weren’t able to see most of the views, but because everything was snow covered, it was reflective at night time so we still did get to see some beautiful snow covered mountains!
+Since it was winter and there was snow everywhere my brother and I refer to this train ride as “The Polar Express”.